 So just how does Almighty God of the last days perform the work of judgment to cleanse and save man, enabling man to free himself from sin?
 Let us read another passage of Almighty God’s words.
 Almighty God says, “In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
 These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
 These words are all directed at the essence of man and his corrupt disposition.
 In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
 In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
 These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
 Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
 These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God” (“Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh).

 At the mention of the work of judgment, some people may think: Is judgment not condemnation by God?
 How could one then still be saved by God?
 That we have such thoughts is because we do not know God’s work of judgment in the last days.
 God’s words tell us that the work of judgment performed by Almighty God in the last days is chiefly the expression of the truth to judge and cleanse man, thereby allowing us, from the revelations of God’s words, to recognize our own corrupt dispositions and behold the factual truth of our corruption at the hands of Satan.
-God’s words are like a two-edged sword; when we read God’s words, it is as if He is judging and exposing us face-to-face, allowing us to recognize our own satanic corrupt dispositions, dispositions that are arrogant, conceited, selfish, ignoble, treacherous, crafty, greedy and evil.
+God’s words are like a two-edged sword; when we read God’s words, it is as if He is judging and exposing us face-to-face, allowing us to recognize our own satanic corrupt dispositions, dispositions that are arrogant, crafty, and evil.
 When we start believing in the Lord, for example, we enjoy the Lord’s grace, there is peace and joy in our hearts, and particularly after we see the blessings and promises given to us by the Lord, we become even more passionate in expending ourselves for Him.
 We never miss a gathering or skip reading Scripture; we often support brothers and sisters who are weak, spreading the gospel everywhere we go, persevering in our devotion and charity, trusting that if we expend ourselves thus, the Lord will ensure that everything goes safely and smoothly for us, and that afterward we will be able to enter the heavenly kingdom and gain eternal life.
 But when misfortune befalls us, when the Lord does not watch over us and protect us, we regret how we expended ourselves for the Lord before, and even start to blame God in our hearts.
 When we have accepted Almighty God’s work of the last days, we see that He says, “These days, most people are in this sort of state: ‘In order to gain blessings, I must expend myself for God and pay a price for Him.
 In order to gain blessings, I must abandon everything for God; I must complete what He has entrusted me with, and perform my duty well.’
-This is dominated by the intention of being blessed; this is an example of expending oneself entirely for the purpose of gaining God’s rewards, for gaining the crown …” (“How to Take the Path of Peter” in Records of Christ’s Talks).
+This is dominated by the intention to gain blessings, which is an example of expending oneself entirely for the purpose of obtaining rewards from God and gaining a crown.
+Such people do not have the truth in their hearts, and surely their understanding merely consists of a few words of doctrine which they show off everywhere they go.
+Theirs is the path of Paul” (“How to Walk the Path of Peter” in Records of Christ’s Talks).
 “Man’s relationship with God is merely one of naked self-interest.
 It is a relationship between a receiver and a giver of blessings.
 To put it plainly, it is akin to the relationship between employee and employer.
 The employee works only to receive the rewards bestowed by the employer.
 There is no affection in such a relationship, only transaction.
 There is no loving or being loved, only charity and mercy.
 There is no understanding, only suppressed indignation and deception.
 There is no intimacy, only an uncrossable chasm” (“Man Can Only Be Saved Amidst God’s Management” in The Word Appears in the Flesh).

 That we have been able to change as we have today is entirely the effect achieved in us by Almighty God’s work of judgment.
 All who have experienced Almighty God’s judgment and chastisement in the last days and who truly love the truth, after several years they clearly see a change and reap a harvest; in their hearts, they are able to sense just how great God’s love for man is and how great His salvation of man is, and they come to have a profound appreciation of how real the work of God is.
 They perceive that only the judgment and chastisement of God is the truest salvation, and that only by accepting Almighty God’s work of the last days and experiencing the judgment and chastisement of God, can they be cleansed and changed—this is the only path by which we can rid ourselves of sin.